autolab-fi/metropolia-esp32/lessons/module_1/test_drive.md

 # Lesson 1.
 Test drive

 ## Objective
-Get started with the robot and set it in motion promptly.
+Get started with the rover and set it in motion promptly.

 ## Introduction
 In this lesson, you will learn how to initiate movement in the robot.
 It's not a complex task; all you need is a strong desire and perseverance.